Infineon/optiga-trust-charge/README.md

 First steps can include the following:
 1. Getting Started Guide for OPTIGA™ Trust Charge.
 Use one of [OPTIGA™ Trust Charge Evaluation Kits](https://www.infineon.com/cms/en/product/evaluation-boards/optiga-trust-ch-eval-kit/) and this [guidance](https://github.com/Infineon/optiga-trust-charge/raw/master/documents/OPTIGA_Trust_Charge_V1_Getting_Started_Guide_v1.30.pdf) for this
 2. Exercise the [Porting Guide](https://github.com/Infineon/optiga-trust-charge/tree/master/pal) to bring this Software Framework to your target Wireless Charging System
+3. You can also try out our WPC Qi 1.3 Application Note from [here](https://github.com/Infineon/wpcqi-optiga-trust-charge)
-3. Follow a defined process to get unique samples.
+4. Follow a defined process to get unique samples.
 Please contact for this either your distribution channel or directly Infineon.

 ## Documentation